 One of the initiatives we undertook was to use compressed natural gas to displace gasoline and diesel to fuel our own vehicles and power drilling equipment.
 For every unit of compressed natural gas we burn instead of gasoline or diesel in our operations — in drilling and transportation vehicles — we reduce our CO2e emissions by at least 25 percent.

 Another example of these efforts is our program to install and replace manual pneumatic controllers with zero-bleed controllers.
 Cabot’s internal policy has been to install zero-bleed pneumatic controllers at all new facilities operating on natural gas or employ instrument air and convert all existing controllers to zero-bleed or remove them from service.
 In 2016, Cabot completed the conversion of the existing sources to zero-bleed, resulting in a reduction of GHG emissions equivalent to removing 3,356 passenger vehicles from the road for one year3.
+As of the 2nd quarter 2017, Cabot no longer operates any high bleed pneumatic controllers.

 Similarly, Cabot continues the process of phasing out diesel generators in favor of transitioning our oil well pads to electric power.
 Through this effort, we have been able to continuously reduce the number of diesel generators at our facilities with plans to phase out all diesel generator usage where operating conditions permit.
 The CH4 reduction from the total diesel generators retired in recent years is equivalent to the energy use of 2,864 homes for one year4.